wenhuchen/Meta-Module-Network/README.md

 14: different_attr: whether the objects have different given attributes.

 ## Description of different files
-- API_provider.py: define the functions inside the API
 - sceneGraphs/trainval_bounding_box.json: the scene graph provided by the original GQA dataset
   ```
     {